- About us

-Brands must work must on-store brand building to attract new shoppers and defend themselves against competitors.
+Companies must work on effectively building their brands to attract new shoppers and defend themselves against competitors.

-Consumer decision-making in the store has always been a multichannel journey.
-With the influx of new technologies, retailers & manufacturers of consumer products face more informed consumers and consumers who know how to compare products against competitors.
+Consumer decision-making has always been a multichannel journey.
+With a constant influx of new technologies, consumer retailers and manufacturers are facing increasingly informed consumers who are learning to compare products against the competition.

-As mentioned before, consumer trends are not the same between retail channels (hypermarkets, supermarkets, etc.), so the assortment should be designed accordingly and they need to be sure it is being carried out appropriately.
+Consumer trends differ between retail channels (hypermarkets, supermarkets, etc.), so the assortment of merchandise should be designed and executed accordingly.

 SOVI, Share of Visual Impact

 Of course, another important factor is the price.
 Most shoppers will compare prices before deciding what to buy.
-Sometimes manufacturers use strategies like using specific measures instead of round ones (packagings of 225 instead of 250) to make comparing prices a more difficult task.
+Sometimes, manufacturers use specific measures instead of round measures (package counts of 225 instead of 250, for example) to make comparing prices more challenging.

 SDG Business Insights

-In the end, shopper behavior in-store can be measured, and the solution for most in-store problems relies on our data.
-The challenge is to transform information into knowledge and use it as an advantage against competitors.
-SDG Business Insights service helps Consumer Products companies to face this challenge within:
+Overall, most in-store shopping concerns can be resolved through measurement and analysis of consumer data.
+The challenge lies in transforming that information into knowledge and using it as an advantage against competitors.
+SDG Business Insights services can help Consumer Products businesses to face these challenges by:

-- Creating the best assortment for each store automatically, helping the retailer and the manufacturer to increase their sells;
+- Automatically creating the best product assortments for retail locations, helping the retailer and manufacturer increase their sales;

-- Increasing the promotional ROI with the recommendation of the best promotion for each customer and moment;
+- Increasing ROI on promotions with recommendations for the best promotion for each customer at any moment;

-- Optimizing the sales force execution ranking the potential of each point of sales of the market and defining the Perfect Store Scoring.
+- Optimizing sales force execution, ranking the potential of each point of sale and market segment, and defining the Perfect Store Scoring